marianaluduena/marianaluduena/README.md

 Seeking to explore other areas of the IT sector, I became interested in **software testing** and ensuring its highest possible quality.
 This led me to take a course in QA Manual Testing, where I delved into the **software life cycle**, **designed** and **executed test cases**, **reported discovered bugs**, learned about **different types of issues**, and **REST** and **SOAP** **APIs**.

 At present, I'm learning Automation with **Playwright** and **Cypress** through online courses, and putting my skills to the test by doing my own personal projects.
-ALso, I write articles for a testing blog called [Tester Testarudo](https://testertestarudo.com/).
+Also, I write articles for a testing blog called [Tester Testarudo](https://testertestarudo.com/).

  Over the next two years, my **goal** is to advance to a **mid-level software tester**!